AlistairDriscoll/wafflehut/README.md

 ## Features

-For an in-depth look into the features, please refer to the [FEATURES.md](FEATURES.md) file.
+For an in-depth look into the wireframes and features, please refer to the [FEATURES.md](FEATURES.md) file.

 ## Deployment